Introduction to Markdown

 Advantages Of Markdown:

-- It’s not made just for programers, because you can write E-Books with it using leanpub.
+- It’s not made just for programmers, because you can write E-Books with it using leanpub.

 - Convertable to formats like PDF, HTML, docs etc.